List of Manchester City F.C. players: Player of the Year awards

 Each season since the end of the 1966–67 season, the members of the Manchester City Official Supporters Club have voted by ballot to choose the player on the team they feel is the most worthy of recognition for his performances during that season.
 The following table lists all of the recipients of this award since its inception.
 All of these players are listed in italics font in the pair of tables presented in the main section of this article.

+Player of the month awards

+The club have publicly awarded a Player of the Month award since the start of the 2007–08 season.
+Titled the Thomas Cook Player of the Month award until the end of the 2008–09 season it has been known as the Etihad Player of the Month award since then to the present day.
+Since 2010–11 it has been awarded by means of a public poll of registered "cityzen" users of the mancity.com website each month.
+Before that it was by a poll of members of the clubs official supporters club.

+To date, the award has been made on 155 occasions to 61 individual players.
+The player awarded the most times is Kevin De Bruyne.
+De Bruyne is also the only player to date to have been awarded it four times in a single season (2015–16).
+The player with the most consecutive awards is Bernardo Silva who won it three times between September and November 2021.

+Players with the most awards

+Current players at the club are highlighted in bold.

 Former Manchester City players and managers inducted into Halls of Fame

 A number of former Manchester City players and managers have been inducted into the club's own Hall of Fame (which was inaugurated in 2004) as well as the national football Halls of Fame of both Scotland (also inaugurated in 2004) and England / Wales (inaugurated in 2002).
 All of the honoured inductees in one of these three football halls of fame (listed below), who were former players at the club with more than one hundred appearances, are listed in bold font in the pair of tables presented in the main section of this article.